ibm-cloud-docs/pattern-sap-on-vcenter-server/reference-architecture-vcenter-server.md

 {{site.data.keyword.attribute-definition-list}}

-# SAP on vCenter Server
+# SAP on VMware Cloud Foundation (VCF) for Classic
 {: #sap-on-vcenter-server}
 {: toc-content-type="reference-architecture"}
 {: toc-version="1.0"}

-This is a baseline solution pattern containing the design and architecture decisions for an SAP deployment to VMware® vCenter Server® on {{site.data.keyword.Bluemix_notm}} to meet common requirements.
+This is a baseline solution pattern containing the design and architecture decisions for an SAP deployment to VMware Cloud Foundation (VCF) for Classic on {{site.data.keyword.Bluemix_notm}} to meet common requirements.
 Actual client solutions depend on the specific requirements that are set by the client.

 ## Architecture diagram
 {: #architecture-diagram}